alvinveroy/alvinveroy/ReadMe.md

 ## Get in Touch

-Alvin Veroy | Technology Consultant | Cybersecurity Specialist
+Alvin Veroy | Technology Consultant | DevSecOps

 I'm always open to conversations about security, technology strategy, or collaboration opportunities.